In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Plan your trip in advance to see if you can stay with family and friends to cut down on accommodation costs, or borrow an extra vehicle instead of paying for a car rental.
 Planning ahead will also ensure access to some of the best deals and offers available.

-To sum it up: you can still make traveling this season a priority, if you’re creative and start applying a few of these travel hacks.
+You can still make traveling this season a priority, if you’re creative and start applying a few of these travel hacks.
 My travel budget is pretty small, so I’m always looking for ways to have fun while on a budget.